Eng-Bunnys/AudioCapture/README.md

 # AudioCapture

+# ⚠️ Warning
+I am **not** a signals expert, but I loved the Signal Analysis course I took, which is why I'm making this for **fun**.
+Yes, you might learn a thing or two from this project, but this was **NOT** made for educational purposes.

 ##  Overview
 AudioCapture is a real-time audio signal visualizer built in Java.
 It captures live audio from the microphone, processes the waveform, and displays it dynamically using **JFreeChart**.
 This tool can be expanded with additional signal processing features like **filtering, FFT analysis, and equalization**